 - They have great taste in biscuits and other snacks – use that in abundance.
 They also know where all the post-it notes are kept.
 And probably have neat handwriting and make borders on flipchart paper!

 Are you ready to upskill in facilitation, to offer a service to the organisation that is guaranteed to improve the collaboration that happens all the time in projects?
-The journey can start with formal training first of all.
-The Facilitation Foundation Certification is available through PMO Learning, a 3 day course which is certified by APMG.
-[More details can be found about that course here]
+The journey can start with PMO Learning’s half-day course on [Facilitation Fundamentals for the PMO]

 Will you be adding facilitation skills to your PMO bow this year?